myatktun/myatktun.github.io/_sources/SQL.rst

 Joins
 -----
-    * join separate tables on specific common column
+    * join separate tables on specific common column horizontally
     * must specify all tables to be included, and use fully qualified column names
     * resource intensive as joins are processed at runtime
     * most DBMSs have restricted the maximum number of tables per join